MQ37/layoutguard/spec.md

     Arguments:

-        [test-name] (optional): The name of a specific test to run (e.g., "Dashboard Add Form Popup").
+  [test] (optional): Either the name of a specific test to run (e.g., "Dashboard Add Form Popup") or a path to a test file.
 If omitted, layoutguard will run all tests found.

     Options: